 To the flours, I add 2 Tbsp. each of wheat germ and flax seed meal (or ground flax seed).
 This is completely optional– it doesn’t add to the chewiness, but it’s good for you and you can’t really tell it’s in there.
 If you wanted to leave them out, increase the all-purpose flour by 1/4 cup so the wet to dry balance is maintained.

 Then add 1 tsp. each of baking powder, baking soda, and salt.
 If you’re salt-sensitive, feel free to knock that down to 1/2 tsp.
-I just like my sweets a little salty.
+I just like my sweets a little salty (just like me!)

-Add the flour, a third at a time, beating after each addition just until incorporated.
+Add the flour mixture, a third at a time, to the butter mixture, beating after each addition just until incorporated.
 Make sure to scrape down the sides of the bowl with a spatula each time.

 There!
 That’s how it should look.
 It’s pretty sticky.